haltakov/suboptimal/explanations/math-formulas.md

 # Math Formulas

 All those complicated formulas that you have in Machine Learning!
 The good thing is that you can learn to read them.
-You need to understand the formula piece by piece and it is usually not so somplicated.
+You need to understand the formula piece by piece.
+You'll see it is usually not so complicated.

 <table>
 <thead>